 Experience the awe-inspiring wonders of Bolivia and Peru.
 Learn about Peru’s storied past in the former Inca capital of Cusco, and venture into the heart of the Amazon jungle.
-Hike the Inca Trail—or catch the scenic train—to the endlessly fascinating Machu Picchu; then travel to Bolivia to see the striking Uyuni Salt Flats and colonial cities surrounded by soaring Andean peaks.
+Hike the Inca Trail—or catch the scenic train—to the endlessly fascinating Machu Picchu; then travel to Bolivia to see the striking Salar de Uyuni and colonial cities surrounded by soaring Andean peaks.

 Arrive at any time.
 Arrival transfer included.

 Fly to Puerto Maldonado and continue by motorized canoe to the comfortable, intimate, and exclusive G Lodge Amazon located in the lush Tambopata Rainforest.

 After a brief stop in town to store large luggage, drive to the pier and travel by covered motorized boat to the jungle lodge.

 En route, spot bird species typical of the local river and forest edge.
 The Tambopata Rainforest area holds the world record for the most bird sightings in one area.